mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_resting-state-fc.md

 <br>

 **Step 2: Seed-to-brain correlation maps**
-* extract residual (preprocessed) timeseries from the left motor cortex ROI, from the `rsOut` directory: `fslmeants -i sub-001_func-reg-bp-resid.nii.gz -o seedFC/lmot_resid_ts.txt -m ../ROIs/lmot.nii.gz`
+* extract residual (preprocessed) timeseries from the left motor cortex ROI
+    * in the terminal, you should be in the `rsOut directory`
+    *  `fslmeants -i sub-001_func-reg-bp-resid.nii.gz -o seedFC/lmot_resid_ts.txt -m ../ROIs/lmot.nii.gz`
-* use [AFNI's `3dTcorr1D` tool](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTcorr1D.html) to make a seedmap:
+* use [AFNI's `3dTcorr1D` tool](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTcorr1D.html) to make a functional connectivity seed-to-brain map:
-    * from `rsOut`: `3dTcorr1D -prefix seedFC/lmot_corrmap.nii.gz -pearson sub-001_func-reg-bp-resid.nii.gz seedFC/lmot_resid_ts.txt`
+    * paste or type to terminal: `3dTcorr1D -prefix seedFC/lmot_corrmap.nii.gz -pearson sub-001_func-reg-bp-resid.nii.gz seedFC/lmot_resid_ts.txt`
     * view with `fsleyes`
         * these are pearson r correlations: view histogram, what is range?
             * note when doing group analyses, it's often helpful to transform your pearson r's to Fisher's r
             * this is an option in the `3dTcorr1D` function
-        * threshold the correlation map, is the seed correlated most strongly with itself?
+        * threshold the correlation map, sanity check: is the seed correlated most strongly with itself?
         * what other regions have a timeseries correlated with the seed?
     * replicate steps with the left visual ROI; below is view of my result for the left visual cortex seed, thresholded at r >.50
     ![roimap](images/practical_rsfc-roi-lvis.png)